jbock-java/jbock/SPAGHETTI.md

 The escape sequence consists of the <a href="#binding-options">*free*</a> token `"--"`, i.e. two consecutive dashes.
 Any remaining tokens in `argv` after that will be treated as <a href="#params">*params*</a>.
-In other words, the escape sequence *ends option parsing*.
+In other words, the escape sequence *ends optionEnum parsing*.
 The generated parser will always recognize the escape sequence, as long as there is at least one *param* defined.